intermine/im-docs/docs/system-requirements/software/gradle.rst

 Data sources
 ----------------------------

 One of the biggest shifts is how InterMine handles dependencies.
-Previously the build compiled all dependencies.
-Instead, using Gradle and Maven,
+Previously all third party JARs were kept in the InterMine code repository and the build compiled all InterMine dependencies.
+Now, Gradle and Maven manage and download all JARs and only your local project is compiled.

-To use local data sources
+**To use local data sources**

 .. code-block:: sh